adibintangprada/Mini_Python_Exercise/README.md

 ![link_text](https://github.com/adibintangprada/Mini_Python_Exercise/blob/main/No.%206.jpg)

 ### No. 7
 Imagine that you take all the numbers between 0 and n and concatenate them into a long string.
 How many digits are there between 0 and n?
 Write a function that can calculate this.
 There are 0 digits between 0 and 1, there are 9 digits between 0 and 10 and there are 189 digits between 0 and 100.
-Output:
 ![link_text](https://github.com/adibintangprada/Mini_Python_Exercise/blob/main/No.%207.png)